Malta Environment and Planning Authority: Governance

-The Agency was governed by a board of professional, whose responsibility was to provide strategic guidance within, laid by the laws of Malta.
+The Agency was governed by a board of professionals, whose responsibility was to provide strategic guidance within, laid by the laws of Malta.
 The board comprising a maximum of 15 personnel was led by the Executive Chairman, Perit Vincent Cassar.
 Members within the board included two representative members of the Parliament of Malta, who were knowledgeable and experienced about matters relating to the environment and development such commercial, industrial and social affairs.
-A number of appointed boards and committees provided strategic guidance or expert advise to the directorates to ensure that the organization fulfilled its functions and responsibilities efficiently and effectively, in line with legal obligations.
+A number of appointed boards and committees provided strategic guidance or expert advice to the directorates to ensure that the organization fulfilled its functions and responsibilities efficiently and effectively, in line with legal obligations.

 Responsibility

 MEPA's operational functions and responsibilities were carried out by the work of four main structures, namely: